turja16/Heterophilic_Benchmarks/GenCAT_Exp_hetero_homo/README.md

-Download the repository from [GenCAT](https://github.com/seijimaekawa/empirical-study-of-GNNs)

 # Dataset Generation using GenCAT
+This is based on the repository from [GenCAT](https://github.com/seijimaekawa/empirical-study-of-GNNs)

-To generate synthetic graphs based on Cora, run the following command:
+To generate synthetic graphs based on Cora, under the ``empirical-study-of-GNNs" folder, run the following command:
 '''
-python scripts/run_gencat.py --dataset cora --exp hetero_homo
+python scripts/run_gencat_hetero_homo.py --dataset cora
 '''
-Put the generated datasets in this folder for later use.
+For each homophily levels, 10 datasets are generated.
+Datasets are placed in this folder.